Baruch528091/randamfacts/README.md

-The invention of the telescope by Galileo Galilei in the early 17th century revolutionized astronomy.
+The ancient city of Rome was founded in 753 BC.